-You can also make a habit to contract your pelvic floor muscles before or while doing any activity that exerts pressure on your abdomen such as coughing, heavy lifting, sneezing or laughing.
+You can also make a habit to contract your pelvic floor muscles before or while doing any activity that exerts pressure on your abdomen such as coughing, heavy lifting, sneezing, or laughing.

 Kegel exercises for men are recommended for men undergoing prostate surgery.
 This includes men going into surgeries to treat prostate cancer or prostatic hyperplasia (BPH- transurethral resection of the prostate) or radical prostatectomy.
 The surgical procedures lead to reduced bladder resistance, which may result in urinary incontinence.

-This is because of the anatomical changes after the procedures that many affect the outlet of the bladder.
+This is because of the anatomical changes after the procedures that may affect the outlet of the bladder.
 Therefore, Kegel exercises are important as they help in strengthening the sphincter and the pelvic floor after the surgeries.

 How Can I Make Kegel Exercises a Habit?

 Just like other exercises, Kegel exercises for men are more useful if you do them regularly.
 Here are the tips to help you get into the rhythm of carrying out the pelvic floor muscle exercises: